Tuesday Time-Wasting Tip-Off #8: Automation Spends Time To Save Time

 Automate Your Processes As Much As Possible

 Call it automation, routinizing, procedurising, or anything other fancy terminology you want, they generally all mean the same.
-Automating sensecam_080821_221618_02437procedures and tasks that you do regularly can save time and give you back hours of your life, it lets you outsource some tasks and chores, and enables you to delegate others to people who are paid less, that can perform the job as well or better, and even faster than you can do it yourself.
+Automating procedures and tasks that you do regularly can save time and give you back hours of your life, it lets you outsource some tasks and chores, and enables you to delegate others to people who are paid less, that can perform the job as well or better, and even faster than you can do it yourself.

 If the task is low value, you consider it a chore and it only benefits one or two people, give it to someone else to do.
 Just be sure to wisely use the time you have reclaimed in a productive and creative manner, which creates and delivers value to yourself and to others.